Widow (80) & Mother of 37 Denied Social Security for 17 Years Because She Adopted -- Doesn't Regret Choice

 In August of 2016 I called to wish Mom a happy 79th, with her having already advised me to forgo my annual 3-4-day trip; because, she wanted to have a family reunion on her 80th birthday in 2017.
 I obliged; but, now she has cancelled her 80th birthday celebration.

 A few days before Mom's birthday last year there was an article in the Washington Post which was about my then-homeless friend and fellow congregant Wanda Witter who had fought Social Security for 16 years while living homeless and who was awarded $100,000 in back pay.
 I told my mother the story and Mom told me that she too had been fighting Social Security since 2000.
-I offered to help and Mom said that, if I got $100,000 settlement for her, that she'd give me $10,000.
-I would have done it for free, having offered before she promised to give m a tithe in return.
+I offered to help.

 I looked into the matter and found that what Mom said was accurate (not that I ever doubted her) and that it wasn't likely that my advocacy or personality would break down the barriers.
 Social Security regulations state that, if an elder has sons or daughters with special needs, the elder's money (or a large portion of it anyway) goes to the sons or daughters upon the elder's death.
 I've been smarting over this matter ever since I learned this.
 As it turns out, Mom's been getting $1,000 less per month than she ought to be getting.
 That amounts to a loss of over $200,000 thus far.